Overslaan naar belangrijkste inhoud

 What is customer retention?

-Customer retention definition: a company’s ability to turn customers into repeat buyers and prevent them from switching to a competitor.
+Customer retention is a company’s ability to turn customers into repeat buyers and prevent them from switching to a competitor.

 Why is customer retention important for businesses?